 I opted to slice the squash halves into narrow (about ¼” pieces).
 The smaller pieces make for a faster roasting time and nice, bite-sized pieces in my miso ramen.
 Because the sugars in my miso glaze will burn before the squash is done roasting, I pre-roasted my squash pieces at 425 degrees, seasoned with a little bit of a neutral oil (I chose grapeseed) and salt and pepper.
 Roasting time was about 15 minutes, flipping the squash halfway through.
 Once the squash was a nice gold brown, I removed the squash from the oven and tossed it in my miso glaze.
-I then returned it to my baking sheet (remember to line your baking sheet with parchment paper) and put it under the broiler for about 2 minutes or until the sugars in the miso glaze had caramelized, giving the squash the perfect sweet and salty crust.
+I then returned it to my baking sheet and put it under the broiler for about 2 minutes or until the sugars in the miso glaze had caramelized, giving the squash the perfect sweet and salty crust.

 Building Your Miso Ramen Bowls

 By the time your delicata squash is ready, your ramen broth should be done.
 The only thing left to do is to make the ramen noodles and add in any additional vegetables.